junegunn/fzf/README.md

 "generally" work well with any kind of input.
 However, admittedly, there is no true one-size-fits-all solution, and you may want to tweak the algorithm and some of the settings depending on the type of the input.
-To make this process easier, fzf provides a set of "scheme"s for some common types of input.
+To make this process easier, fzf provides a set of "scheme"s for some common input types.

 | Scheme             | Description                                                                         |
 | :---               | :---                                                                                |